 Florida boasts beaches with crystal clear water, both on the Gulf of Mexico and on the Atlantic Ocean.
 Water clarity varies from week to week, and even from day to day depending on the amount of sunlight, the temperature, the amount of rainfall, the wind speed and direction, water currents and surf.

-Wondering which beach in Florida has the clearest water?
 The following areas are more likely to have clear water on any given day: northwest Florida beaches in and around Panama City Beach, Destin, Fort Walton Beach, and Pensacola; southwest Florida beaches on Anna Maria Island, Longboat Key and Siesta Key.

 This doesn’t mean these are the only beaches that have clear water, just that they are the ones where you are most likely to most often find it.